SAP-samples/btp-kyma-multitenant-extension/documentation/deploy/prepare-deployment/README.md

   ![subdomain screenshot](images/subdomain.png "subdomain")

 - *CLUSTER_DOMAIN*: the full Kyma cluster domain.
-You can find the cluster name in the downloaded **kubeconfig** file or in the URL of the Kyma dashboard, for example, `c-08e5ce3.kyma.shoot.live.k8s-hana.ondemand.com`.
+You can find the cluster name in the downloaded **kubeconfig** file or in the Kyma dashboard, for example, `c-1ddaa90.kyma.ondemand.com`.

   ![](images/kymaConsole.png)